-For example, the Chase Sapphire Preferred will earn double the points on dining and the Chase Sapphire Reserve will earn triple the points on travel.
-The Chase Freedom has rotating categories each month where you can earn five times the points on those purchases.
+For example, the card_name will earn 3x the points on dining and the card_name will earn triple the points on travel.
+The Chase Freedom Flex card has rotating categories each month where you can earn five times the points on those purchases.
 Just be sure you use the right card at the right time to maximize the amount of points you’re earning.

 Cards With Annual Fees Can Be Great

 Most people’s first reaction to credit cards that have a high annual fee is to run away.
 While each card is not always a good fit for everyone, they are a good fit for a lot of people.
 Credit cards that charge an annual fee will typically come with some really great benefits.

 These benefits, along with the sign-up bonus, can easily be more valuable than the cost of the annual fee.
 In fact, a lot of times, the card issuer will even waive the annual fee during the first year.
 This will give you sufficient time to use the card and see if how valuable those benefits are to you.

 The quickest way to boost your point balance is through credit card welcome offers.
 Most cards will give you a bonus after you spend a certain amount in a specific time frame.
 For example, my favorite travel card for beginner’s (here’s why I love it) is the card_name.

 bonus_miles_full This is an incredible offer so you don’t want to make a mistake that will cause you to miss out on this bonus.
 Here are a couple things to think of when it comes to a sign-up bonus: